 In the printable recipe below, you can find a complete list of ingredients and measurements.

-• Butter: While it may seem like a small addition, butter makes a big difference in the overall taste and texture.
-It adds both depth of flavor but also helps in achieving that perfect, golden-brown, crispy skin.
+- Butter: While it may seem like a small addition, butter makes a big difference in the overall taste and texture.
+It adds both depth of flavor and helps achieve that perfect, golden-brown, crispy skin.
 Olive oil can be substituted for the butter.

-• Brine (optional): Our recipe for brine uses salt, sugar, and broth along with a combination of herbs and spices for additional flavor.
+- Brine (optional): Our recipe for a super simple turkey brine uses salt, sugar, and broth along with a combination of herbs and spices for additional flavor.
 Brining is completely optional, but it will give you a more flavorful, tender turkey with a crispier skin.

 How to Make Grilled Turkey Breast